Kycklingris/portfolio/index.md

 	content=
 "
 B34-N is an online multiplayer top-down cooperative shooter.
-This was my second game project at Futuregames, and can only be described as a failure.
+This was my second group game project at Futuregames, and can only be described as a failure.
 However, due to the unique aspect of online multiplayer I feel it is worth showcasing.
 - Working with **C#** in **Unity**
 - Online networking using the **Mirror** library
 "